client9/client9-website-2015/content/post/2015-01-17-comparison-of-linux-on-aws.md

   according to `pkg version` only 22 packages were added to the base install to make it run on Amazon's services (mostly around python and cloudinit which are optional).
-I'm not an expert in FreeBSD but I certainly like the wholistic approach they use.
+I'm not an expert in FreeBSD but I certainly like the holistic approach they use.
 * Docker.
 Sure, but Docker still needs a host system, and a guest OS (or some type).
 CoreOS is likely the first of many minimal OSs coming out in 2015.
 One could argue that